-These are actually some of the low-end results for most of our clients.
+These are actually some of the low-end results for most of our criminal defense marketing and personal injury marketing clients.
 As you can see, it doesn’t always take a massive number of new clients to break even or make a decent spread through online marketing.

 If your practice doesn’t have a brand that the market recognizes, you should consider investing between 15-20% of your gross revenue into marketing your firm.
 On the other hand, more established practices may be able to get away with spending 5-10% of gross revenue solely to maintain the brand.